Palisades Village: Grand opening

 In March 2018, Amazon Books confirmed rumors that they would open their second Los Angeles location in Palisades Village.
-This is the first bookstore to open in the Palisades since to closing of local mainstay Village Books in 2011 after 14 years of operation.
+This was the first bookstore to open in the Palisades since local mainstay Village Books closed in 2011 after 14 years of operation.

 On September 20, 2018, a black-tie gala was held to celebrate the grand opening of Palisades Village.
 Notable people in attendance included John Legend, Charlize Thereon, Mindy Kaling, Michael Keaton, Jon M. Chu, Rita Wilson, Molly Sims, Kate Beckinsale, and Rachel Zoe.